What Do We Want for Blaine County?

 Provide opportunities to local residents to learn about, participate in, and contribute to successful outcomes.

-Monitor the effects of our interventions and communicate with a variety of stakeholders any new insights regarding effectiveness battling knapweed.
+Monitor the effects of our interventions and communicate new insightswith a variety of stakeholders.

 Full eradication of knapweed is not practical at this time.
 Apologies to dentists, but think of weeds like tooth decay – always around and needing constant vigilance.
 Either floss and brush - or expect cavities.
 If we can ramp up the effort against weeds for a few years (fill that cavity), the infestations will recede and we can go back to maintenance mode (flossing and brushing).